apollo12221/AG-OMP/README.md

 ## How to use the code

-1. Clone this repo to your system, run `compile.sh`:
+1. Clone this repo to your system, then run `compile.sh`:

 ```
 $ ./compile.sh